Apply to extend your visit to Sweden

 - A return ticket or sufficient funds to procure one.

-You will need to visit one of the Swedish Migration Board´s Permit Units to submit fingerprints and be photographed.
+You will need to visit one of the Swedish Migration Agency's Permit Units to submit fingerprints and be photographed.
 This will usually take place when you submit your application in person.
-You can also be called to the Migration Board at a later date.
-You will also be called to the Migration Board if you send in your application by post.
+You can also be called to the Migration Agency at a later date.
+You will also be called to the Migration Agency if you send in your application by post.

 Please note that you need to be photographed and submit your fingerprints even if you previously have had a residence permit card since your photo and fingerprints cannot be saved.